 The Stellar Development Foundation (SDF) is a non-profit organization whose mission is to create equitable access to the global financial system.
 Founded in 2014, the Foundation helps shepherd and maintain Stellar’s codebase, supports the technical and business communities around Stellar, and provides thought leadership to regulators and other stakeholders.
-In all, we’re a global company, almost 80 people strong, working to make Stellar the global payment standard.
+In all, we’re a global company, more than 100 people strong, working to make Stellar the global payment standard.
 The Stellar technology is SDF’s means to achieve its mission.

 SDF has no shareholders, no dividends, and no profit motive.
 The Foundation is funded by lumens generated at Stellar’s inception, and the Foundation’s current lumen holdings can be viewed below.
 All of the lumens held by the Foundation will eventually be used to enhance and promote Stellar and to pay taxes as we do so.

 This page details the ledger addresses holding those funds and how those funds will contribute to Stellar’s success.
 Anyone can observe our progress towards our goals, more or less in real time, using the links provided.
 In addition, we’ll provide a quarterly public accounting and audit for all of our programs, as well as periodic updates where appropriate.